-Objects.
-We use $pro(e) \stackrel{\circ}{=} getProp(\langle e \rangle)$, "prototype") to set the prototypes of fresh object and array literals, translated to newobj which creates values with prototype links.
+Object Literals.
+In the rules DS-OBJLIT and DS-ARRLIT, we write $pro(e) \stackrel{\circ}{=} getProp(\langle \! \langle e \rangle \! \rangle, "prototype")$ to set the prototypes of fresh object and array literals, translated to newobj which creates values with prototype links.
 Our implementation inserts a fresh location if none is provided.
-The instantiation parameters are usually inferred by the type checker (§ 6).

 Function Application.
-The rules DS-FUNCCALL and DS-METHCALL desugar "direct calls" and "method calls", where $[e] \stackrel{\circ}{=} getElem$ (e, "code").
-Notice that nonreceiver arguments are packed into a single "arguments" tuple.
-We write window for the "global object" supplied as the receiver for direct calls.
+The last four rules in Figure 12 handle different kinds function calls in JavaScript.
+The rules DS-FUNCCALL and DS-METHCALL desugar "direct calls" and "method calls", where $[e] \stackrel{\circ}{=} getElem (e, "code")$.
+Notice that non-receiver arguments are packed into a single "arguments" tuple.
+In DS-FUNCCALL, we write window for the "global object" supplied as the receiver for direct calls.
+The DS-NEW rule handles object construction by creating a fresh object with newobj whose prototype is set to the object in the constructor object's "prototype" field, and calls the function in the "code" field to finish the initialization.

 JavaScript provides two native functions apply and call in Function.prototype that allow the caller to explicitly supply the receiver argument.
 We do not provide general support apply and call in DJS, because they require mechanisms beyond the scope of our (already-large) type system; for example, the latter accepts an arbitrary number of arguments.
 The primary benefit of (non-constructor) functions as objects in JavaScript is that they inherit apply and call from Function.prototype, but since we do not support them, we sacrifice little expressiveness if the type system treats every non-constructor function as a scalar function value, rather than an object with the function stored in "code".
-Furthermore, we can then support the limited use of apply required for our recursive function idioms § 2.7 using the rule DS-APPLY that syn-
+Furthermore, we can then support the limited use of apply required for our recursive function idioms in § 2.7 using the rule DS-APPLY that syntactically looks for "apply" and explicitly sets the receiver.
+Because the type systems prohibits (non-constructor) functions from being used as objects, there is no danger that the apply be "hijacked" by overwriting the "apply" property.